wp-plugins/custom-content-shortcode/readme.txt

 = Features to be implemented =
 <br />
-These are planned features to be implemented in the future.

 Additional query parameters for the *loop* shortcode:

 * custom field and taxonomy parameters